 Who can I speak to about my child’s day?

 SSDC prides itself on offering the highest level of supervision and communication.
 During the summer, your child’s group will be supervised by one of our skilled Senior Counselors.
 These teachers, coaches, parents and former campers are mature adults with training and experience in education and camping.
 Your Senior Counselor will oversee your camper’s Southampton experience, and be your direct liaison and contact with camp.
 This person is responsible for ALL aspects of your child’s experience while at Southampton.
 Each division is also led by one of our highly skilled Supervisors.
 They are always available to answer your questions and concerns and will be in communication with you throughout the summer to meet your camper’s needs.
-You are always welcome to speak with Rick or Jacque Blum as well about your concerns or questions.
+You are always welcome to speak with Lindsay, Rick or Jacque Blum as well about your concerns or questions.